moby/moby/docs/project/set-up-dev-env.md

 1. Open a terminal.

-    Mac users, use `boot2docker status` to make sure Boot2Docker is running.
-You may need to run `eval "$(boot2docker shellinit)"` to initialize your shell environment.
+    Mac users, use `docker-machine status your_vm_name` to make sure your VM is running.
+You may need to run `eval "$(docker-machine env your_vm_name)"` to initialize your shell environment.

 3. Change into the root of your forked repository.